 The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All inter-company balances and transactions have been eliminated.

 Basis of Presentation

-During fiscal year 2017, the Company’s revenues increased slightly from fiscal 2016 after having increased in fiscal year 2016 by 4.3% from fiscal year 2015.
-In fiscal year 2017, the Company generated net income of $24,015, after incurring a net loss of $603 and $2,424 in fiscal years 2016 and 2015, respectively.
+In fiscal year 2019, the Company incurred a net loss of $31,548, compared to net loss of $4,889 in fiscal year 2018. $23,015 of the net loss for fiscal 2019 was related to a valuation allowance recorded on the Company’s deferred tax assets.
 Based on our current operating plan, we believe that our existing cash, cash equivalents, short-term investments, cash flows from operations and available debt financing will be sufficient to finance our operational cash needs through at least the next twelve months.
-Should the Company’s operating results not meet expectations in 2018, it could negatively impact our liquidity as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
+Should the Company’s operating results not meet expectations in 2020, it could negatively impact our liquidity as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
 We may need to borrow additional funds from our credit facility, which under certain circumstances may not be available, sell assets or seek additional equity or additional debt financing in the future.
 There can be no assurance that we would be able to raise such additional financing or engage in such additional asset sales on acceptable terms, or at all.
 If revenues were to decline and we incur net losses because our strategies to return to consistent profitability are not successful or otherwise, and if we are not able to raise adequate additional financing or proceeds from asset sales to continue to fund our ongoing operations, we will need to defer, reduce or eliminate significant planned expenditures, restructure or significantly curtail our operations.

 Use of Estimates